 - Give your baby enough fluids to avoid dehydration.
 Those fluids should be breast milk, formula, an electrolyte solution, or water, depending on the baby’s age.
 Contact your baby's health care provider for guidelines.
 A dehydrated baby may have fewer wet diapers, no tears with crying, or a dry mouth.

-- If your doctor says it is OK, you can give your baby children's Tylenol or ibuprofen (Advil or Motrin).
+- If your doctor says it is OK, you can give your baby either children's Tylenol or ibuprofen (Advil or Motrin).
 Never give babies aspirin for a fever because of the risk for a rare but potentially dangerous condition called Reye's syndrome.
 Also, do not give a baby under age 6 months Advil, Motrin, or other medicines that contain ibuprofen.
 Be sure to ask your doctor about the dosage and read the package instructions before giving your baby a fever-reducing medicine.

 If you are concerned about your baby's fever, call your health care provider for advice and reassurance.